MichalTichy/VUT-FIT-IPP-2018/README.md

 Test runner for parse and interpret

 Tests
-Test cases for test
-tests were provided by various schoolmates
+Test cases for tests were provided by various schoolmates